-Wellington ferry terminal closed to due to quake risk
+Part of Wellington ferry terminal closed due to quake risk

-A ferry terminal in Wellington has closed due to an earthquake risk.
+An arrivals ferry terminal in Wellington has closed due to an earthquake risk.

 From today, Interislander passengers arriving in the city will be re-routed through the Departures Hall.